Marine and Offshore

 - Use PID controllers from the Signals library.

-- Design control systems using the Control Toolbox.
+- Design control systems using the Controller Design.

 - Simulate your models and inspect the results.

-- Analyze your system using the frequency domain toolbox.
+- Analyze your system using the Frequency Domain.

-- Optimize your system using the time domain toolbox.
+- Optimize your system using the Time Domain.

 - Export models as C-code.